chkp-rolandop/dome9-serverless-onboarding/README.md

 Python v3.8 or later
 git  2.17 or later
 aws cli version 2 or later
-python 3.8
+python 3.8 with the following packages
-pip
+  - pip
-boto3
+  - boto3
-botocore
+  - botocore
-requests
+  - requests
-argparse
+  - argparse

 ### Assumptions
 The following assumptions are made about the environment to be successful running the script.